• Features

 5. Tap the share button (usually located at the bottom or side of the screen)

-6. Select the messaging app you want to send the GIF through (e.g., Google Messages, WhatsApp)
+6. Select the messaging app you want to send the GIF through (for example, Google Messages, WhatsApp)

 7. Choose the contact you want to send the GIF to